abdiasis/Teachers-Assistance-Sorting-Algorithm/README.md

 <br />
 Noted issue: if no start time is given for a class, it will output an empty list<br>
 <br />
-Contributers: Zack Perkins, Kyle Atchley, Nate Goodman, Abdiasis Abdi
+Contributers: Abdiasis Abdi, Kyle Atchley, and Nate Goodman